Microsoft/azure-docs.cs-cz/articles/azure-functions/functions-reference-java.md

 ---
-title: Referenční dokumentace pro vývojáře v jazyce Java pro Azure Functions | Microsoft Docs
+title: Java developer reference for Azure Functions
-description: Naučte se vyvíjet funkce pomocí Java.
-author: ggailey777
-manager: gwallace
-keywords: Azure Functions, Functions, zpracování událostí, Webhooky, dynamická výpočetní prostředí, architektura bez serveru, Java ms.service: azure-functions ms.topic: conceptual ms.date: 09/14/2018 ms.author: glenga ms.openlocfilehash: 97c721c504c460856796e296fefc33bf01f002f8 ms.sourcegitcommit: 98ce5583e376943aaa9773bf8efe0b324a55e58c
+description: Understand how to develop functions with Java. ms.topic: conceptual ms.date: 09/14/2018 ms.openlocfilehash: 50fc4dc278e274109725ff60ea8d438310ce464d
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 10/30/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73176430"
+ms.locfileid: "74230404"
 ---
-# <a name="azure-functions-java-developer-guide"></a>Azure Functions příručka pro vývojáře Java
+# <a name="azure-functions-java-developer-guide"></a>Azure Functions Java developer guide

-Modul runtime Azure Functions podporuje [jazyk Java se 8 LTS (Zulu 8.31.0.2-JRE 8.0.181-win_x64)](https://repos.azul.com/azure-only/zulu/packages/zulu-8/8u181/).
-Tato příručka obsahuje informace o složitými rozhraními psaní Azure Functions pomocí jazyka Java.

-Vzhledem k tomu, že se jedná o jiné jazyky, Function App může mít jednu nebo více funkcí.
-Funkce jazyka Java je `public` metoda dekorovaná pomocí `@FunctionName`poznámek.
-Tato metoda definuje položku pro funkci jazyka Java a musí být v určitém balíčku jedinečná.
-Jeden Function App napsaný v jazyce Java může mít více tříd s více veřejnými metodami popsanými v `@FunctionName`.

-V tomto článku se předpokládá, že už jste si přečetli [Azure Functions referenci pro vývojáře](functions-reference.md).
-Měli byste také dokončit rychlé zprovoznění funkcí a vytvořit svou první funkci pomocí [Visual Studio Code](functions-create-first-function-vs-code.md) nebo [Maven](functions-create-first-java-maven.md).
+The Azure Functions runtime supports [Java SE 8 LTS (zulu8.31.0.2-jre8.0.181-win_x64)](https://repos.azul.com/azure-only/zulu/packages/zulu-8/8u181/).
+This guide contains information about the intricacies of writing Azure Functions with Java.

+As it happens to other languages, a Function App may have one or more functions.
+A Java function is a `public` method, decorated with the annotation `@FunctionName`.
+This method defines the entry for a Java function, and must be unique in a particular package.
+One Function App written in Java may have multiple classes with multiple public methods annotated with `@FunctionName`.

+This article assumes that you have already read the [Azure Functions developer reference](functions-reference.md).
+You should also complete the Functions quickstart to create your first function, by using [Visual Studio Code](functions-create-first-function-vs-code.md) or [Maven](functions-create-first-java-maven.md).

 ## <a name="programming-model"></a>Programovací model

-Koncepty [triggerů a vazeb](functions-triggers-bindings.md) jsou zásadní pro Azure Functions.
-Triggery spustí provádění kódu.
-Vazby poskytují způsob, jak předávat data a vracet data z funkce, aniž byste museli psát vlastní přístup k datům.
+The concepts of [triggers and bindings](functions-triggers-bindings.md) are fundamental to Azure Functions.
+Triggers start the execution of your code.
+Bindings give you a way to pass data to and return data from a function, without having to write custom data access code.

-## <a name="create-java-functions"></a>Vytváření funkcí jazyka Java
+## <a name="create-java-functions"></a>Create Java functions

-Aby bylo snazší vytvářet funkce jazyka Java, existují nástroje založené na Maven a archetypes, které používají předdefinované šablony Java, které vám pomohou vytvořit projekty s určitou triggerem funkce.
+To make it easier to create Java functions, there are Maven-based tooling and archetypes that use predefined Java templates to help you create projects with a specific function trigger.

-### <a name="maven-based-tooling"></a>Nástroje založené na Maven
+### <a name="maven-based-tooling"></a>Maven-based tooling

-Následující prostředí pro vývojáře mají Azure Functions nástrojů, které vám umožní vytvářet projekty funkcí Java:
+The following developer environments have Azure Functions tooling that lets you create Java function projects:

 + [Visual Studio Code](https://code.visualstudio.com/docs/java/java-azurefunctions)
 + [Eclipse](functions-create-maven-eclipse.md)
 + [IntelliJ](functions-create-maven-intellij.md)

-Výše uvedené odkazy na články ukazují, jak vytvořit své první funkce pomocí integrovaného vývojového prostředí (IDE) podle vašeho výběru.
+The article links above show you how to create your first functions using your IDE of choice.

-### <a name="project-scaffolding"></a>Generování uživatelského rozhraní pro projekt
+### <a name="project-scaffolding"></a>Project Scaffolding

-Pokud dáváte přednost vývoji příkazového řádku od terminálu, nejjednodušší způsob, jak vygenerovat projekty funkcí založených na jazyce Java, je použít `Apache Maven` archetypes.
-V současné době existují dvě funkce archetypes pro Maven:

-+ **Java Archetype**: Publikováno v rámci následujících identifikátorů ID skupiny a artifactId [com.
-Microsoft.
-Azure: Azure-Functions-Archetype](https://search.maven.org/artifact/com.microsoft.azure/azure-functions-archetype/):
+If you prefer command line development from the Terminal, the simplest way to scaffold Java-based function projects is to use `Apache Maven` archetypes.
+There are currently two Functions archetypes for Maven:

++ **Java Archetype**: published under the following groupId and artifactId [com.microsoft.azure:azure-functions-archetype](https://search.maven.org/artifact/com.microsoft.azure/azure-functions-archetype/):

     ```
     mvn archetype:generate \